Photo courtesy of Confidant

 Want to know the latest — and greatest — restaurant and bar openings in New York?
 You’re in luck.

-From an exciting destination for hand-pulled noodles to a new spot specializing in dishes with Caribbean and Southern flair, we’ve got you covered with this continuously updated list of hot new debuts.
+From the New York debut of a London blockbuster to the relocation of one of our favorites in Brooklyn, we’ve got you covered with this continuously updated list of hot new debuts.

 And if you’re seeking out some beloved New York spots that are now bookable on Resy, we’ve got you covered here.